vuejs/eslint-plugin-vue/docs/rules/no-reservered-keys.md

-# Prevent overwrite reserved keys (no-reservered-keys)
+# Prevent overwrite reserved keys. (no-reservered-keys)

 This rule prevents to use reserved names from to avoid conflicts and unexpected behavior.